kxxt/tracexec/README.md

           Set the layout of the TUI when it launches [default: horizontal] [possible values: horizontal, vertical] -F, --frame-rate <FRAME_RATE>
-          Set the frame rate of the TUI [default: 60.0] -h, --help
+          Set the frame rate of the TUI [default: 60.0] -D, --default-external-command <DEFAULT_EXTERNAL_COMMAND>
+          Set the default external command to run when using "Detach, Stop and Run Command" feature in Hit Manager -b, --add-breakpoint <BREAKPOINTS>
+          Add a new breakpoint to the tracer.
+This option can be used multiple times.
+The format is <syscall-stop>:<pattern-type>:<pattern>, where syscall-stop can be sysenter or sysexit, pattern-type can be argv-regex, in-filename or exact-filename.
+For example, sysexit:in-filename:/bash
+  -h, --help
           Print help
 ```